 We all make mistakes, and when it comes to homeschooling there are plenty of mistakes to be made.
-I’m entering my 15th year as a homeschooling parent of 6 kids, and you would think I’d be beyond the mistake stage, but you’d be wrong.
+I’m in my second decade as a homeschooling parent of 6 kids, and you would think I’d be beyond the mistake stage, but you’d be wrong.
 The awesome thing is that, unlike with more traditional forms of education, we have the flexibility to change what doesn’t work.
 We can learn from our mistakes and do what it takes to avoid them in the future.

 There are some mistakes that I see over and over again as a homeschool support group leader, and I’m guilty of making many of these same mistakes.

 Common Mistakes Homeschoolers Make

 1. Compare your children (and family) to others.